Industry Platform

 Medical industry standards

-We build to the quality, safety and workmanship standards medical-device buyers require — under our held ISO 9001 system and an ISO 13485-ready supply chain.
+We build to the quality, safety and workmanship standards medical-device buyers require — under our ISO 9001 system and ISO 13485 certification for medical wire harness production.

 FAQ